Website Anglicare NT

 About the Position

-Please note: It is a requirement that prior to commencing in this role, you must possess an Northern Territory Working with Children (Ochre Card), a National Criminal History Check (within 3 months) and a current Northern Territory manual driver’s licence.
+Please note: It is a requirement that prior to commencing in this role, you must possess an Ochre Card (Working with Children Clearance), a Criminal History Check and a current Northern Territory manual driver’s licence.
+You must also be willing to undergo a National Child Protection Check prior to employment with Anglicare NT.

 Anglicare NT is a Child Safe, Equal Employment Opportunity (EEO) employer and strongly encourage Aboriginal and Torres Strait Islander people to apply.